MANASSAS LAWYER REPRESENTS OUT-OF-STATE DEFENDANTS

 WHAT IS A BENCH WARRANT?
 WHEN IS A BENCH WARRANT ISSUED?

-If you are charged with a crime in Virginia, the right Fairfax criminal defense attorney can help you understand exactly what you are facing.
+If you are charged with a crime in Virginia, the right Manassas criminal defense attorney can help you understand exactly what you are facing.
 In the most serious cases, if you’ve posted bail after an arrest, as a condition of your release, you may not be allowed to leave the state and go home.

 If you post bail, leave the state, and fail to appear in court as scheduled, a Virginia judge can issue a bench warrant for your arrest, and you’ll be considered a fugitive from justice.
 If an arrest warrant is issued, you could be extradited (that is, brought back) to Virginia to face charges.